Lifestyles in Portugal

-Moving to a new country definitely means discovering a new culture and history, as well as a new lifestyle.
-You may find many familiar ways of life in Portugal, but there may be some differences also.
+Moving to a new country means you will be discovering a new culture and exploring different habits, as well as a new lifestyle.
+You may find many familiar ways of life in Portugal, but there may also be some differences.
 Here's an introduction to the Portuguese way of life.

 Punctuality and time in Portugal

 Punctuality and time in Portugal may differ from your home country.
-It is not seen as impolite to arrive later than scheduled, and get-togethers may be scheduled vaguely, such as 'in the afternoon', rather than by a specific time.
-However, if someone is running more than 30 minutes late for an event or meeting, it is respectful to contact your host to let them know.
-Try to be observant and learn to understand their daily pace of life.
+It is not seen as impolite to arrive slightly later than scheduled, and get-togethers may initially be scheduled vaguely, such as 'in the afternoon', rather than by a specific time.
+However, if someone is running more than 30 minutes late for an event or meeting, it is respectful and expected to contact your host to let them know.

 Time is generally kept via the 24-hour clock, so keep this in mind when scheduling meetings or appointments.